dhutapratama/docs/eloquent-serialization.md

 <a name="introduction"></a>
 ## Introduction

-When building APIs using Laravel, you will often need to convert your models and relationships to arrays or JSON.
+When building APIs using Lets, you will often need to convert your models and relationships to arrays or JSON.
 Eloquent includes convenient methods for making these conversions, as well as controlling which attributes are included in the serialized representation of your models.

 > **Note**
 > For an even more robust way of handling Eloquent model and collection JSON serialization, check out the documentation on [Eloquent API resources](/docs/{{version}}/eloquent-resources).